 - Description: Provide titles and subtitles that will help organize the content in support of your topic.

 - Discussion: Briefly explain etiology, pathophysiology, and treatment, if any.
 Identify the value of this article.

 - Conclusion: In one paragraph, please provide a brief summary of the essay/literature review and describe its application to ultrasound practices.

-- Sonography Canada will forward the nominations received to the awards committee that will select the winners.
+- Sonography Canada will forward nominations received prior to the due date to the Awards Committee for evaluation.